blackboxnlp/blackboxnlp.github.io/index.md

 - Proposing modifications to neural architectures that increase their interpretability.
 - Open-source tools for analysis, visualization, or explanation to democratize access to interpretability techniques in NLP.
 - Evaluation of explanation methods: how do we know the explanation is faithful to the model?
-- Generalisation, memorisation, and data contamination problem in LLMs
+- Understanding under the hood of memorization in LLMs
 - Opinion pieces about the state of explainable NLP.

 Feel free to reach out to the organizers at the email below if you are not sure whether a specific topic is well-suited for submission.